 An in-person club fitting is the only way to know for sure that a golfer has the best shaft for them.
 For that reason, the purpose of this article is not to help golfers “fit themselves.”
 After all, even the best golfers in the world rely on fitters to help them optimize their performance.

 Our goal is to offer golfers a deeper understanding of the framework leading fitters use to identify the best shafts for their players.
-With so many points of confusion related to shaft weight in particular, we urge you to share this article with golfers who are interested in taking their games to the next level.
+With so many points of confusion related to shaft weight in particular, we urge you to share this article with golfers who are interested in taking their games to new heights.

 When To Go Heavier